SCOPE-ROBMOSYS/ICRA2021-experiments/README.md

-To change  the battery level, open a terminal window in the folder `bt-implementation`  and run
+To change  the battery level, open a terminal window in the folder `ICRA2021-experiments`  and run

 ```bash
 docker-compose run --rm bt-implementation yarp rpc /fakeBattery/control/rpc:i